f4ble/pyarc/README.md

     * Players logging on are immediately notified of any delayed restarts.
     * Check with OS if server is running and alter behavior accordingly.
     * Server restarts / shutdown puts the service on hold.
 Resumes when server is detected.
+    * Savegame integrity check.
+Ark saves are corrupted now and then, but easily fixed by restoring one of the backups.
+      The integrity check compares filesize between current savegame and older ones and notifies loudly if failed.

 - Other:
   * Server version check.
 PyArc will notify you if there is a new version of the game.